MID (Massachusetts Impaired Driving) (Formerly DAE)

 The Second Offender Aftercare (SOA) Programs continue the treatment efforts of those convicted of their second driving-under-the-influence offense.
 This program is for individuals convicted of drunk driving for a second time.
 Individuals may choose this option as an alternative to at least 30 days incarceration.
 The adjudicating District Court makes all referrals.
 Completion of this program is one of several requirements that an individual must fulfill in order to be considered for a hardship driver’s license from the Registry of Motor Vehicles.

-DUI/Court Approved-referrals come from court.
-Requirements typically include six months of weekly sessions followed by six months of monthly sessions.
-However, treatment is based on the individual’s needs and may include higher levels of care as needed.
+DUI/Court Approved-referrals come frRequirement is one year continuous substance use treatment.
+Treatment is based on the individual’s needs and may include higher levels of care as needed.

 Massachusetts Impaired Driving (MID) formerly known as DAE: